The Spill: Secret Service

 Mr. Trump very calmly exited the room, leaving the audience, both in person and those watching the live report from home, worried.
 It is unusual for the Secret Service to interrupt a briefing and remove the president from the area.
 As it turns out, shots had been fired just outside the White House grounds, which prompted protective measures for the nation’s leader.

-According to the Secret Service, 51-year-old Myron Berryman of Forestville, Maryland, approached one of the officers who was on guard at his post about a block from the White House and told the officer he had a weapon which he intended to use.
+According to the Secret Service, 51-year-old Myron Berryman of Forestville, Maryland, approached one of the officers who was on guard at his post about a block from the White House and told the officer he had a weapon that he intended to use.
 “The suspect then turned around, ran aggressively towards the officer, and in a drawing motion, withdrew an object from his clothing,” the Secret Service explained in a statement.
 “He then crouched into a shooter’s stance as if about to fire a weapon.”

 According to reports, the suspect was shot twice in the torso but has since been recovering in the hospital.
 Officials did not find a firearm on his person.